 What’s Not Allowed

-The Supreme Court addressed an example of improper judicial conduct in plea negotiation in U.S. v.
+The U.S. Supreme Court addressed an example of improper judicial conduct in plea negotiation in U.S. v.
 Davila.
 (133 S.Ct.
 2139 (2013).)
 In that case, the judge advised the defendant to plead guilty to save the court’s time and to get a better sentence.
 He told the defendant to “come to the cross” and “tell it all.”
-The Supreme Court considered this conduct “beyond the pale,” since the judge egregiously broke the rule against participating in a plea negotiation.
+The Supreme Court considered this conduct “beyond the pale,” as the judge egregiously broke the rule against participating in a plea negotiation.

 It’s important to note that while in federal court and in most state courts any participation by a judge in plea negotiations is forbidden, a few states allow some judicial involvement.
 In these states, a judge helping a defendant to weigh options or to make a rational decision is acceptable.
 But even in these states, any coercion on the part of the judge isn’t allowed.